apache/hawq-docs/requirements/system-requirements.md

          $ cat /proc/meminfo | grep Swap
          ```
 3. Ensure that all Java services that run on the machine use the `-Xmx` switch to allocate only their required heap.
-4. Ensure that no other services \(such as Puppet\) or automated processes attempt to reset the overcommit settings on Pivotal HD or Pivotal HDB hosts.
+4. Ensure that no other services \(such as Puppet\) or automated processes attempt to reset the overcommit settings on cluster hosts.
 5. During the installation process, configure HAWQ memory by setting YARN or HAWQ configuration parameters, as described in [HAWQ Memory Configuration](#topic_uzf_flz_g5).

 <a name="topic_uzf_flz_g5"></a>